zdiegoramos/wireframe/README.md

 ## Using multiple `<Wireframe/>`s

-The `<Wireframe/>` components are self contained so you can create multiple wireframes with differrent variables.
+The `<Wireframe/>` components are self contained so you can create multiple wireframes with different variables.
 You may define them using this naming convention `{name}-wireframe.tsx`.
 This is useful, if for example, you want your navbar to have an offset in the landing page, and also have another navbar in your dashboard page with no offset.

 Here's an example with a blog and a dashboard `<Wireframe/>`: